-The Technical Support website features an extensive Knowledge Base and customer forums, available at support forcepoint.com.
+The Technical Support website features an extensive Knowledge Base and customer forums, available at support.forcepoint.com.
 Search for topics by keyword or phrase, or browse content by product and version.

-Troubleshooting instructions are grouped into the following sections:
+Troubleshooting instructions are grouped into sections in this chapters.